Getting Whipsawed by Overdraft Fees

 Here are six tips to avoid overdraft fees on bank checking accounts:

 1. Look for your “Available Balance.”
-Greg McBride, chief financial analyst at Bankrate.com, says: “When checking your balance online or on your phone, focus specifically on the ‘Available Balance’.
-This won’t count deposits where there is a hold on the money, for instance.”
+Greg McBride, chief financial analyst at money, for instance.”, says: “When checking your balance online or on your phone, focus specifically on the ‘Available Balance’.
+This won’t count deposits where there is a hold on the

 2. Link your checking account to your savings account.
 This way, in the event of an overdraft, it’syour money rather than the bank’s money that covers the shortfall,” says McBride.